Knowing how to write a good blog post for SEO is a vital skill for marketing your business.

 This caveat has a little bit more to do with your site structure than it does with writing an individual SEO-friendly piece.

 Competing pages on your site will work against each other.
+This is called keyword cannibalization.
 When Google sees two or more pages with overlapping keywords it won’t be sure which one to show people.
 It might pick the wrong post, or worse, a competitor post.

 Do Not Sprinkle Your Best Keywords Throughout Your Site